Chapter 2:

 “Nah.
 Hop in; I’ll drive you kids home.
 Yo, Katie, what about you?
 Need a lift?”

 “N-No… I’ve got to run.
-I’ll see you guys later.”
+I’ll see you guys later!”
 She quickly sped off on foot despite Vernon’s offer.

 “Okay…Amala?”

 Nicolaus started up his sister’s car, and with Amala in tow, drove off.
-They made their way to the highway without a single word between them.
-Amala slouched down in her seat and closed her eyes.
+They made their way to the highway without a single word exchanged between them.
+Silently, Amala slouched down in her seat and closed her eyes.

-“Ahhh!!”
+“Get off!”
 Again, Amala backed away in terror, falling to the ground with a feral look in her eyes as she shielded herself!

 “Sorry…I didn’t mean to…”

 “What are you doing to that poor girl?!”
-The woman came up pointing her finger, looking positively livid!
+The woman came up pointing her finger, positively livid!
 “You get away from her, right now!”

 “I didn’t do anything, I swear!”
 Nicolaus and the woman bickered for a few minutes until Amala got back to her feet.